Still paying hyperscaler rates? Save up to 60% on your cloud costs

 Comparing Knowledge Cutoff and Positioning

-Here’s a quick comparison table for all the four LLMs, putting their modalities, default context, max output, knowledge cutoff, and pricing against each other.
+Here’s a quick comparison table for the four developer-facing LLMs, putting their modalities, default context, max output, knowledge cutoff and pricing against each other.
+Meta Muse Spark is discussed separately because Meta has not yet published the same level of public developer-facing pricing and token-window detail.

 ModelModalities (input)Default contextMax outputKnowledge cutoffBase API pricing (input/output per 1M tokens)